 You can also propose Column B conditions that relate to regulatory approvals or third party agreements that are required for your project to proceed.
 You should only propose these if they are in addition to the conditions of your project declaration.
 Column B conditions precedent include:

 The Column B conditions you propose must be measurable, and include specific details that clearly determine the basis of their fulfilment.
 Examples include:

-If you are unsure of the wording of the condition you wish to propose then please contact the Clean Energy Regulator prior to submitting your auction qualification.
+If you are unsure of the wording of the condition you wish to propose, then please contact the Clean Energy Regulator prior to submitting your auction qualification application.

-Column C conditions precedent are for the benefit of the Clean Energy Regulator and the seller and may only be waived or deferred with the consent of both.
+Column C conditions precedent are for the benefit of the Clean Energy Regulator and the seller and may only be waived or deferred with the consent of both parties.

 The conditions precedent expiry date should provide a reasonable period of time for the condition(s) to be met, allowing for potential delays.
-The Clean Energy Regulator will not accept a conditions precedent expiry date that is greater than 18 months from the contract date (five business days after the auction).
+The Clean Energy Regulator will not accept a conditions precedent expiry date that is greater than 18 months from the contract date.

 About The Clean Energy Regulator

 Emissions Reduction Fund

 Data and information

 Subscribe to email updates